ferredge/ferredge/README.md

 - uart
 - gpio
 - onif
+- canbus

-A big limitation of edgex is that it is modelled completely in microservice architecture with rest based communication (or via message bus).
+A big limitation of [EdgeX](https://www.edgexfoundry.org/) is that it is modelled completely in microservice architecture with REST based communication (or via message bus).
 However, most for industrial applications the entire stack is deployed in a single machine (except occasionally the database / message bus).
 Here the microservices become an additional overhead, and horizontal scalablity is not always necessary.
 Also devices aren't able to directly communicate with each other in their native protocols.

 Additionally, since it contains too many moving parts debugging root cause issues become a pain point.
 Hence this project to address these shortcomings.